The MEng in Design & Manufacturing, from the Advanced Design and Manufacturing Institute (ADMI)

-- Provides participants with access to the finest expertise in engineering design, manufacturing and management from two major Ontario Universities, invited associates and industry
+- Access to the finest expertise in engineering design, manufacturing and management from two major Ontario Universities, as well as invited associates and industry leaders.

-- Is presented in two 4-day modules for each course, with participation time requirements shared between the participant and his/her employer
+The program is presented in two 3-day (Fri to Sun) modules for each course, with participation time requirements shared between the participant and his/her employer.

-- Offers a unique format of lectures, discussion groups, seminars, workshops, guest lectures by industry and academia, company visits, best business practices, case studies, problem-solving and networking
+The program is offered in a unique format of lectures, discussion groups, seminars, workshops, guest lectures by industry and academia, company visits, best business practices, case studies, problem-solving and networking.

 The Engineering Leadership Course